endlessmind/Logitech-G19-display-reverse-engineering/README.md

 </br>

-Each pixel on the screen has represented by 2 bytes.
+Each pixel on the screen has represented by 2 bytes (16-bit color depth).

 The first is a bitwise OR number of green and blue, where green is first shifted 3 positions to the left